Today I had my graduation party!

 And yes, one other thing is that I graduated from Aalto University, School of Business!

 I don’t think I’d involve myself in academia anymore, because as Henry Kissinger quips,”academic politics is vicious as the stakes are so low”.
 LOL.
 I am also bothered with the increasing lack of academic neutrality because funding cuts in Finland seems to imply that academia becomes more and more about “following the money”.
+I’d seen with my own eyes how academics and researchers are pushed around and exploited.
 And of course there are always challenges with the hawthorne effect.

 I’m of course grateful to my business mentors Raymond Ng, Dr. Sun and D’Niel.
 Haha I’m grateful for all the random knowledge and discussions we have on human nature, life and business.